Ainfiniti01/NatioID/README.md

 # NatioID – Digital ID Management System

+This document outlines the super admin functionalities.

 **NatioID** is a modern digital identity management system featuring a responsive **React (Vite)** web interface and a companion **mobile application (APK)**.
 It enables administrators and citizens to manage identification records, view applications, and interact with a unified national identity platform — all through a fast, accessible, and scalable frontend.